wein.plus

 Log in Become a Member

-The Greek island (also Kefallinia, Kephallonia, Zephalonia) is the largest of the Ionian archipelago and covers over 900 km² with some side islands.
+The Greek island (also Kefallinia, Kephallonia, Zephalonia) covers an area of over 900 square kilometres and is the largest of the Ionian archipelago.
 The main town is Argostolion.
-Wine was grown here as early as Homer's time (8th century BC).
-In the course of its history, the island has been under the rule of the Romans, Franks, Turks, Venetians, French and English.
-In 1953, there was a major earthquake and almost half the population left the island.
+Wine was already being grown here in Homer's time (8th century BC).
+Throughout its history, the island has been ruled by the Romans, Franks, Turks, Venetians, French and English.
+In 1953 there was a severe earthquake and almost half of the population left the island.
 In the 1980s, phylloxera appeared here for the first time and caused major problems.
-At an altitude of 250 to 800 m above sea level, mainly autochthonous grape varieties are cultivated on barren, stony limestone soils.
-The most common is Robola, others are Thiniatiko (Mavrodaphne), Moschato Aspro (Muscat Blanc), Perahoritiko (Savatiano), Tsaoussi and Zakynthino.
-There are three POP appellations.

 Voices of our members